J.W. 'Tico' McNuttPhD, Founder and Director

 Lesley McNuttMA, Co-founder and Director, Social Programs

 Lesley's introduction to Africa was in the late 1980s when she worked and travelled throughout the continent.
 She returned to Africa in 1993 and found herself working in the Okavango Delta doing research for a natural resource management company.
 She met Tico and moved to Botswana in 1994.
 Lesley, originally from Ontario, Canada completed a Masters in Development Anthropology at McGill University in Montreal.
 Her research focused on resource management, human-wildlife conflict, and the relationships between protected areas and the adjacent lands, to establish human solutions for the preservation of Africa's large predators and their habitats.
 As the Director of Social Programs for BPCT, Lesley deliberated over the key question of "how can we have the most impact with our conservation efforts?"
 In 2002, Lesley spearheaded Coaching for Conservation (C4C), BPCT's major social development program aimed at getting kids interested and involved in conservation through organized sport.
 C4C's core values "Respect Yourself, Respect each Other, and Respect your Environment" aim to help the youth of Botswana build self-esteem, engage in constructive social exchange and develop an awareness and sensitivity to the environment they live and play in.
-The innovative program has grown tremendously over the last few years and as of 2010, C4C has reached 2,000 kids through an annual football camp and year-long after school programs.
-With Lesley's tireless dedication and enthusiasm, C4C continues to inspire children to lead healthy lives and protect themselves and protect their environment.
+The innovative program has grown tremendously over the last few years and as of 2014, C4C has reached 6,000 kids through an annual football camp and year-long after school programs now in Botswana and South Africa.
+With Lesley's tireless dedication and enthusiasm, C4C continues to inspire children to lead healthy lives and protect themselves and protect their environment an truly become KIDS WHO CARE.

 Researchers and Project Workers